 Places to visit in SuffolkPosted: 2011-05-25

-As an inveterate churchmouse the highlight for me were all the fabulous historic churches scattered throughout the county, but there's more to see than that.
-I'll touch on a few of my favourite historic towns and villages, throw in as few castles and stately homes, and ... oh, why not ... mention a few of my favourite churches while I'm at it.
+As an inveterate churchmouse, the highlight for me was all the fabulous historic churches scattered throughout the county, but there's more to see than that.
+I'll touch on a few of my favourite historic towns and villages, throw in a few castles and stately homes, and ... oh, why not ... mention a few of my favourite churches while I'm at it.
 It's worth repeating that these are all places I've personally visited and enjoyed.

 Lavenham - if there is another place in Britain with so many attractive timber-framed buildings in such a small area, well, I've yet to see it!
 Lavenham is a delight, with medieval buildings seemingly sprouting at every turn.
 One of these is the Guild Hall, now owned by the National Trust.
 The parish church of St Peter and St Paul is one of the last great medieval churches built before the Reformation, a truly magnificent building with a wonderful Lady Chapel.

 Clare - How many historic attractions can fit in an attractive small town?
-Let's see ... there's the cCastle mound and walls, the ancient Priory, burial place of royalty, the Ancient House museum, a superlative example of East Anglian plasterwork, the wonderful Gothic church ... have I missed anything?
+Let's see ... there's the castle mound and walls, the ancient Priory, burial place of royalty, the Ancient House Museum, a superlative example of East Anglian plasterwork, the wonderful Gothic church ... have I missed anything?
 How about attractive medieval timber-framed buildings and elegant Georgian houses?
 That'll do.
 Clare is a delight.

 Framlingham - the view of Framlingham Castle from across the mere at its foot is one of the finest views of any castle site in England.
 The castle dates to the 12th century, and stands only a stone's throw from the parish church of St Michael, with its tombs of the powerful Howard family.